Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 • signage installation.

 This section of work is expected to continue through to mid-2025.
-Most work in this area will have minimal impact on residents, businesses, and road users, but we’ll keep the public well informed throughout the project.
+Most work in this area will have minimal impact on residents, businesses, and road users.

-The following benefits are expected to result from proposed changes along the road corridor:
+The following benefits are expected from these corridor improvements:

 • Positively contributing to and enhancing the Ōtaki and Te Horo business areas to suit the expected traffic volumes and movements.